Junjiequan/projects/README.md

-## Portfolio - Solutions to the front end mentor challenges
+## Portfolio - Solutions to the front end mentor challenges - A record of my front end learning journey.

 | Projects-name | Repo-link |
 | ------------- | ------------- |